-- 3. Right-click the ribbon and deselect Minimize the Ribbon to show the tabs again. - 4.
+- 3. To redisplay the full-sized tabs, simply double-click any tab or right-click the ribbon and deselect Minimize the Ribbon. - 4.
 Open BLANK_PART.mcam, which was provided with this tutorial.
 If you see a message for switching units from inch to metric, click OK to allow the change. - 5.
 Select the geometry shown below.